compdemocracy/polis/e2e/README.md

 2. Install npm dependencies
 `npm install`

-3. Open up the Cypress App
+3. Open up the Cypress App: `npm run cypress`
+    - By default, we run tests against `http://localhost`
+    - To override, just set `CYPRESS_BASE_URL` envvar to base URL of the app your wish to test.
-`npm run cypress`
+      - E.g., `CYPRESS_BASE_URL=https://preprod.pol.is npm run cypress`

 4. Click on tests to run
     - Alternatively, you can run all tests automatically: `npm test`
+    - You may set `CYPRESS_BASE_URL` on any cypress-related command.

 ## Notes